open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_1_point_estimates_and_sampling_variability_q5_1/5_1_point_estimates_and_sampling_variability_q5_1.md

     params:
       vars:
         title: Identify the parameter, Part I
-        question: In a survey, one hundred college students are asked whether or not they cited information from Wikipedia in their papers.
+        question: 'In a survey, one hundred college students are asked: "What percentage of the time you spend on the Internet is part of your course work?"'
-        answer_panel_feedback: Proportion.
-Each student reports Yes or No, so this is a categorical variable and we use a proportion.
+        answer_panel_feedback: Mean.
+Each student reports a number, which is a percentage, and we can average over these percentages.
       part1:
         ans1:
-          value: Proportion
+          value: Mean
           feedback: Great!
 You got it.
         ans2:
-          value: Mean
+          value: Proportion
           feedback: Try again please!
 ---
 # {{ params.vars.title }}